emaicus/Rangers-and-Ruffians/src/assets/markdown/rulebook.md

 ### The Structure of Combat

 When adventurers and monsters engage, combat begins.
-During combat, time slows down and enters a fixed turn sequence.
+During combat, time slows and play proceeds in a structured sequence of alternating turns.

-*   __Initiative:__ At the start of combat, all participants roll a special contested check, called Initiative which is modified by dexterity.
-Turn order proceeds from highest initiative to lowest.

-*   __Surprise:__ In some cases either the adventurers or their enemies get the drop on the other group.
-When this occurs, the surprised faction takes disadvantage on their initiative roll.
+*   __Order:__ The creature that initiates the conflict acts first.
+After that, turns alternate between the adventurers and their enemies.
+On the adventurers’ turn, the players choose which adventurer acts next.
+After each adventurer acts, the Voice chooses a monster or group of monsters to act.

+*   __Surprise:__ If one side catches the other unaware, the surprised creatures cannot act until after the first full cycle of turns has passed.

-*   __The Round:__ A round of combat is completed when everyone in the initiative order has taken their turn.
-A round of combat takes roughly one minute of in-game time.
+*   __The Round:__ A round of combat is completed once each adventurer and each monster has acted once.
+Each creature may take only one turn per round unless a special rule says otherwise.
+If one side has more creatures than the other, any remaining turns are taken after the other side has finished acting.
+One round represents roughly one minute of in-game time.

-*   __Holding an Action:__ During an adventurer's turn, they may declare that they are holding one of their actions to be used as a reaction.
-A wizard might declare that they will cast a spell when the goblins enter the room.
-If this special trigger is satisfied, the adventurer may use their reaction to perform the specified action.

 ### The Adventurer’s Turn